aampers/plat/README.md

 The following core systems have been implemented:
 1. **Player Movement**: Horizontal and vertical movement with velocity.
 2. **Gravity**: Affects the player when not grounded.
+3. **Collision Detection**: The player lands on solid tiles without overlapping them.
+4. **Tilemap Rendering**: A simple map with a solid floor is rendered as the game world.

 ## Setup
 1. Open PICO-8.